awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 Add the certificate that you previously created to the RDAP record for your RIR\.
 Be sure to include the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` strings before and after the encoded portion\.
 All of this content must be on a single, long line\.
 The procedure for updating RDAP depends on your RIR:
 + For ARIN, add the certificate in the "Public Comments" section for your address range\.
 Do not add it to the comments section for your organization\.
 + For RIPE, add the certificate as a new "descr" field for your address range\.
 Do not add it to the comments section for your organization\.
-+ For APNIC, email the public key to [helpdesk@apnic\.net](mailto:helpdesk@apnic.net) to manually add it to the "remarks" field for your address range\.
++ For APNIC, email the certificate to [helpdesk@apnic\.net](mailto:helpdesk@apnic.net) to manually add it to the "remarks" field for your address range\.
 Send the email using the APNIC authorized contact for the IP addresses\.

 ### 3\.
 Create an ROA object in your RIR<a name="byoip-create-roa-object"></a>